xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 This Blog is primarily focused on the recent Open/R integration with IOS-XR that was accomplished in December 2017, following the open-source announcement by Facebook in November 2017.
 Within a month of the open source announcement, we had an integration running thanks to the exhaustive and model driven Service Layer API and due to IOS-XR's application hosting capabilities that have progressively become more powerful over the years.
 The code for the integration is out on Github (<https://github.com/akshshar/openr-xr>) and is going through iterations and review before a pull request is sent out to the core code at <https://github.com/facebook/openr/>.

-To see the demo of Open/R on XR in action, take a look at NFD17 presentations focused on IOS-XR evolution:
+To see the demo of Open/R on XR in action, take a look at the following NFD17 presentation focused on IOS-XR's interplay with community tools:
 <iframe width="300" height="200" src="https://www.youtube.com/embed/HMvl9CzDIpQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This blog will dive deeper into the demo as well as the integration points in code, so hopefully it is useful for folks starting off with open/R.